Community Resources

 The Women’s Building Food Bank: Offers fresh and nutritious foods in a farmers market style layout where community members select food that best meets their needs.

-St. Anthony’s Dining Room & Groceries: Daily offerings of hot meals (breakfast, lunch, dinner) and weekly farmers market style distribution of groceries to Tenderloin residents.
+St. Anthony’s (Dining Room & Groceries): Daily offerings of hot meals (breakfast, lunch, dinner) and weekly farmers market style distribution of groceries to Tenderloin residents.
+Hot meals are only served during mealtimes.

 Click here to view more free food locations in San Francisco